INNOVATION

 Siemens has unveiled two software tools to help chipmakers manage the growing complexity of three-dimensional chip packaging, as the industry moves beyond the limits of traditional transistor scaling.

+At the Design Automation Conference in San Francisco in June, the company introduced Innovator 3D IC and Calibre 3DStress.
 The tools are designed to detect and mitigate risks such as thermal stress, warpage and electrical failure, which can arise when multiple smaller chips are combined into a single processor system.

 The shift reflects a wider transition in semiconductors.
 With transistor miniaturisation slowing, manufacturers have turned to advanced packaging, assembling several “chiplets” in one package, to achieve further performance gains.
 But the approach has introduced new design risks that can extend development cycles and raise costs.